vmware-tanzu/velero/site/content/docs/main/restic.md

     ```

 If restic is not running in a privileged mode, it will not be able to access pods volumes within the mounted hostpath directory because of the default enforced SELinux mode configured in the host system level.
-You can [create a custom SCC](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html) in order to relax the security in your cluster so that restic pods are allowed to use the hostPath volume plug-in without granting them access to the `privileged` SCC.
+You can [create a custom SCC](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html) to relax the security in your cluster so that restic pods are allowed to use the hostPath volume plug-in without granting them access to the `privileged` SCC.

 By default a userland openshift namespace will not schedule pods on all nodes in the cluster.